mchakravarty/language-c-inline/README.md

 Building
 --------

-To build the library, just use `cabal install` as usual.
-To build the proof of concept example, do the following
+To build the library, just use `cabal install` as usual from the source code directory or by installing from Hackage.

+You may like to have a look at a [minimal example](blob/master/tests/objc/minimal/Main.hs) of its use, which you can build as follows:

+* Execute `cd tests/objc/minimal; make`.
+* Now run the demo executable with `./Minimal`.

+To build the proof of concept example, do the following:

 * Execute `cd tests/objc/concept; make`.
 * Now run the demo executable with `./InlineObjC`.